-For the next several weeks, I will continue to discuss specific cultural orientations that will facilitate successful communications and business results.
 You can contact me at Sheri.Mackey@LuminosityGlobal.com or by visiting our website at www.LuminosityGlobal.com.
-Check back next Thursday for the next installation in a multi-tiered discussion on understanding cultural orientations for successful communication Across Boundaries & Borders.
+Check back next Thursday for the next installation on Global Leadership Across Boundaries & Borders.